anthonysSlab/AshenOdyssey/lore.md

 - Homeland: Yanderya, a very resource rich planet

 ## Revian
 - Physically Weak and Fragile
 - Telepathy: able to sense thoughts, emotions, and intentions though touch
 - "look kinda like elves"
+- Herbivores; Dont require a lot of nutrients to survive
 - Wear suits to protect their bodies
 - They're a part of the Alliance

 ## Fenerox
-- most still lead a hunter-gatherer lifestyle
+- most still lead a hunter-gatherer lifestyle, and are not advanced technologically
+- Ritualistic and Animist culture
+- rare to see one outside of their homeland
+- Omnivores
+- regularly used as slaves by the "higher species"

+## Avian <!TODO>
+While they briefly resamble the birds of Old Earth, they have evolved from an extraterrestial species.
+They're driven by a Stong Faith, and governed by the Church.
+The ones in power are the highest members of it's Clergy, with the most being held by the Great Prophet.
+- Their front limbs are devolved wings, but they are not able to fly.
+- Bird people
--
+- Either Carnivore or Herbivore

 <!TODO>